 Body Mass Index (BMI) is simply an overall numerical score (like height and weight) which is not a biological representation of a person’s overall health.
 While the World Health Organization (WHO) defines a BMI over 25 as overweight and over 30 as obese, this is actually an inaccurate and incomplete assessment.
 Overall, obesity is a condition where fat mass affects patients metabolically, chemically, and mechanically (for example, in your joints).

-However, Lipedema causes fat in a different proportion on the body and has a different metabolic, chemical, and mechanical effect.
+However, Lipedema causes fat in a different proportion on the body and has a different metabolic, chemical, and mechanical effects.
 Both obesity and Lipedema have increased BMIs, but they are not one and the same.
 When we use BMI as a blanket diagnosis, it’s an unfair and incomplete assessment.

 As seen below, a female bodybuilder may have a higher BMI, but looking at their BMI number alone and diagnosing them as obese would be inaccurate.
 Similarly, while Lipedema will affect the BMI number, this BMI measure will not accurately pinpoint the cause of the higher measurement.